jojos38/SlimeVR-jojos38-PCB/README.md

 # SlimeVR-jojos38-PCB
 A custom and fully featured PCB to make your own SlimeVR trackers!

+### I am not taking any responsibility regarding this board, this includes but is not limited to: Board not working after order, missing or misbehaving features, any physical damage caused by the board and so on.
+Order this board at your own risk, do your own research and verifications if you have any doubt.

 ## Notes:
 - The connector of the extension is a **JST ZH 1.5mm 5 PINS**
 - If you want to use the battery temperature connector you will need to adjust the resistors on the PCB itself before ordering it